cscart/docs/en/user_guide/mobile_app/faq.rst

 #.
 Click the gear icon of the **Pages** block.

 #.
 The block settings will open.
 Switch to the **Content** tab.
-That's where you'll be able to select the pages that must appear in the sidebar of the mobile application.
+Here you can select the pages that should appear in the Profile → Pages section.

    .. image:: img/sidebar_menu.png
        :align: center